boris-kz/CogAlg/WIKI.md

 Welcome to the CogAlg wiki!

-Much of the programming was done by [Khanh Nguyen](https://github.com/khanh93vn/CogAlg), according to the principles introduced in README.
+Much of the coding was done by [Khanh Nguyen](https://github.com/khanh93vn/CogAlg), according to the principles introduced in README.
 The code is divided into three self-contained folders:

 **line_1D_alg:**